Battle of Preston 1648

 Langdale, advanced guard for the Scots, called in his advanced parties on the night of 13 August and collected them near Longridge.
 Whether or not Langdale reported the advance of Cromwell is unknown, however, if he did then it appears Hamilton ignored the report.
 On 17 August Sir George Monro was with the Scots from Ulster and a half day's march to the north and Langdale was to the east of Preston.

-After giving into the begging of his lieutenant-general, Hamilton sent Baillie across the Ribble to follow the main body just as Langdale, with 3,000 men and 500 horses, met the shock of Cromwell's attack on Preston Moor.
+After giving into the begging of his lieutenant-general, Hamilton sent Baillie across the Ribble to follow the main body just as Langdale, with 3,000 men and 500 horses, met the shock of Cromwell's attack on Preston Moor (now Moor Park).
 After four hours struggle Langdale's men were driven to the Ribble.

 The Battle of Preston was fought in boggy terrain.
 With many of Hamilton's force based in Preston and the rest spread out over a large distance, Cromwell bludgeoned the Scots into submission.
 The fighting in Preston was considered bloody, even by the standards of the English Civil War.